 So what I am trying to say is: put yourself out there!
-Don’t be limited to your study and be sure to take advantage of the fantastic opportunities provided to you by the LSA and the Law School.
+Don’t be limited to your study and be sure to take advantage of the fantastic opportunities provided to you by the LSA, the Law School and the University.

 I wish you the best of luck for the coming year, and for the duration of your time at La Trobe.
 My door is always open so feel free to come and chat to me about anything, or simply drop me an email at firstname.lastname@example.org.